esper-io/dev-docs/docs/home/console.md

 ![Simulare Page](./assets/NewConsole/DevicesInitial.png)

-If you’d like to provision a real Android device, first create a [Provisioning Template] and then use one of the available [Provisioning Methods].
+If you’d like to provision a real Android device, first create a [Provisioning Template](./console.md#provisioning-templates) and then use one of the available [Provisioning Methods](./console.md#provisioning-methods).

 If you’d rather simulate an Android device, click **Simulare Device**.
 You will see a momentary “You are all set!” message after which a mock device will be available for you to experiment with and learn on until you’re ready to provision an actual device.
-You can also provision an Android Studio AVD using the [Provisioner Tool].
+You can also provision an Android Studio AVD using the Provisioner Tool.

 Capabilities such as Apps, Remote View and Capture log may not be available on a Simulated device.

 :::tip
 This feature is only available on accounts created after Friday, September 27, 2019.
-If you became an Esper client before then and would like access to a simulated device, contact us.
+If you became an Esper client before then and would like access to a simulated device, [contact us](mailto:support@esper.io).
 :::

 ### Device View